fonoster/routr/docs/api/gateways/delete.md

 Removes a Gateway resource from a persistent database.
-Before removing a Gateway, ensure you have remove all of it child DIDs.
+Before removing a Gateway, ensure you have remove all of it child Numbers.
 Otherwise, this method returns a `FOUND_DEPENDENT_OBJECTS_RESPONSE`

 **URL**